 By your presence, you celebrate with them the love they have discovered in each other and you support their decision to commit themselves to one another for the rest of their lives.

 The greatest happiness of life is the conviction that we are loved, loved for ourselves.
 If there is anything better than being loved, it is loving.

-God does not make a love that is wrong.
 This is the union of two individuals in heart, body, mind, and spirit, Therefore, marriage is not to be entered into lightly, but reverently, honestly, and deliberately.
 And it is into this union that (Partner 1) and (Partner 2) come now to be joined.

 Now a reading that express the sense of joy and love on this occasion.
 It is called 'To My Friend':

 I love you not only for what you are, but for what I am when I am with you.
 I love you not only for what you have made of yourself, but for what you are making of me.
 I love you because you have done more than any creed could have done to make me good, and more than any fate could have done to make me happy.
 You have done it without a touch, without a word, without a sign.
 You have done it by being yourself.
 Perhaps that is what being a friend means, after all.

 Second a reading from the Bible written by St Paul who writes: